-12.4 McMinnville/Lafayette ILI (2022 Estimate \$3MM):
+12.2 McMinnville/Lafayette ILI (2023 actual \$4.5M):

 This project involves the transition of the McMinnville/Lafayette transmission line from ECDA to ILI assessment.
 The McMinnville/Lafayette transmission line is a 6" transmission main that connects to the Central Coast feeder near Amity, OR and runs north 13 miles to serve the residential and industrial customers of McMinnville.
 The transmission main terminates in the town of Lafayette north of McMinnville.
 Design work to modify the pipeline will begin in 2021 with construction starting in 2022; cleaning and ILI assessment, data analysis, and remediation activities will continue through the fall of 2022.
+This project has been completed.

-12.5 North Eugene Industrial Trans (2022 Estimate \$2.1M):
+12.3 North Eugene Industrial Trans (-2023 Actual \$3.2M):

 This project involves the transition of the North Eugene Industrial transmission line from ECDA to ILI assessment.
 The North Eugene Transmission line is a 5 mile long 6" and 8" transmission line primarily serving the residential and industrial customers located along the Randy Pape Beltline highway.
 The line terminates at the Northwest Expressway.
-Design and preliminary construction work coordinated with City of Eugene public works projects was completed in 2021.
+Design and preliminary construction work coordinated with City of Eugene public works projects will be done in 2021.
 Cleaning and ILI assessment activities will continue through 2022 with data analysis and remediation/repairs completed in 2023.
+This project has been completed.

-13. Conclusion
+13 Conclusion

 This SPP provides an overview of NW Natural's pipeline safety initiatives and commitment to the safe and reliable delivery of natural gas to the communities we serve.
-Through its more-than 160-year history, NW Natural has been committed to identifying threats to pipeline safety and taking steps to address and mitigate those threats.
+Through its morethan 164-year history, NW Natural has been committed to identifying threats to pipeline safety and taking steps to address and mitigate those threats.
 Looking forward to the role natural gas will play in our energy future, and as members of the communities we serve, NW Natural recognizes the trust placed on us by our neighbors and customers.
 NW Natural will continually work to ensure public safety and maintain the integrity of our natural gas system.